 Our website also contains a range of online tools that will help you find the information you need quickly and in line with your specified circumstances and needs.
 In some cases, you may be able to proceed directly to online application lodgement.

-If you wish to speak to an officer in Portuguese you may call the Americas Service Centre on +1 613 238 1040, Monday to Friday from 3pm to 10pm (Lisbon local time) or send an email.
+If you wish to speak to an officer in Portuguese you may call the Americas Service Centre on +1 613 238 1040, Monday to Friday from 3pm to 10pm (Lisbon local time).

 If after accessing our website you have further questions or require additional information, you may wish to contact the Europe Service Centre (ESC) for assistance.
 The ESC is a multi-lingual client contact centre based in London which provides information about Australian visas and citizenship.